oracle-livelabs/oci/oke-virtual-nodes/introduction/introduction.md

 ## About this Workshop

-Get hands-on learning with training labs about Oracle cloud solutions.
-The workshops featured cover various solutions, skill levels, and categories based on Oracle Cloud Infrastructure (OCI).
+In this workshop, you will learn how to provision Oracle Container Engine for Kubernetes (OKE) with Virtual Nodes and Deploy the MuShop e-Commerce demo app with few commands.

-Estimated time: 60 minutes
+Workshop Estimated time: 60 minutes

 ### Objectives